 What funding is available?

 Any amount up to $750,000 may be requested.
-(For projects eligible for the Producer Equity program, the PEP payment will automatically form part of the Screen Australia contribution.)
+For projects eligible for the Producer Equity program, the PEP payment will automatically form part of the Screen Australia contribution.
+Producers who have a genuine cinematic feature that may require a larger investment should talk to Screen Australia as soon as possible about their project.

 The program is open to applications for post-production as well as production.
-Screen Australia may decide to provide an amount of funding different from that applied for, based on its assessment of the project.
+Screen Australia may decide to provide funding from a different funding program or at a different level than that applied for, based on its assessment of the project.

 A minimum of 20 per cent of program funds will be reserved for projects with international finance.
-(There is no requirement for a minimum level of international finance for a project to request funds from the international reserve.)
+There is no required minimum level of international finance for a project to request funds from the international reserve.

 In order to be competitively assessed for funding through this program, applicants and projects must meet the general eligibility requirements under Screen Australia’s Terms of Trade.